spookylukey/django-views-the-right-way/docs/_sources/index.rst.txt

 Welcome to my opinionated guide on how to write views in Django!

+**WORK IN PROGRESS** - this is an early draft, you should probably come back later...

 This guide was inspired by the fact that many people on the internet seem to be starting with "Class Based Views" (CBVs) as the default way to write views, to the point that some are even scared to write "function based views" (FBVs from